-NONSPECIFIC COMPLAINT:
+NONSPECIFIC COMPLAINT

-If a patient's problem or chief complaint is not addressed by a specific algorithm (e.g. malaise or generalized weakness), the EMT-Basic should initiate appropriate Basic Life Support, perform a thorough patient assessment, and communicate the results of the assessment to Medical Control.
+If a patient's problem or chief complaint is not addressed by a specific algorithm (e.g., malaise or generalized weakness), the Advanced EMT should initiate appropriate Basic Life Support, perform a thorough patient assessment, and communicate the results of the assessment to Medical Control.
+If appropriate, an IV, NS, TKO, may be established.